Plastic Injection Automotive Parts: Advancements in Manufacturing

 8.2 What plastic is in automotive parts?

-Plastic injection refers to the process of injecting molten plastic material into a mold cavity under high pressure to create a specific shape, allowing for the production of plastic parts with complex geometries and high precision.
+Plastic injection refers to the process of injecting molten plastic into a mold cavity under high pressure to create a solid part.
+The process allows for precise and complex shapes to be molded, making it ideal for high-volume production of automotive components.